Install Apache Tomcat on AlmaLinux 9: Best Servlet Container

 Tomcat started.

-At this point, we assumed that you have enabled Firewalld.
+At this point, we assume that you have enabled firewalls.
 So you need to allow port 8080 for Tomcat through the firewall:

 sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent